Rick Kennett

 Rick Kennett (born 1956) is an Australian writer of science fiction, horror and ghost stories.
 He is the most prolific and widely published genre author in Australia after Paul Collins, Terry Dowling and Greg Egan, with stories in a wide variety of magazines and anthologies in Australia, the US and the UK.

-His first published short story was "Troublesome Green" (1979).
+His first published short story was "Troublesome Green" (Enigma, Jan 1979).
+His second story, "Ace!" also appeared in Enigma (Dec 1979).

-A number of his stories have been printed multiple times due to his habit of resubmission - for instance, "Isle of the Dancing Dead" and "The Battle of Leila the Dog".
+A number of his stories have been printed multiple times due to his habit of resubmission – for instance, "Isle of the Dancing Dead" and "The Battle of Leila the Dog".

 A number of his ghost stories feature the recurring character Ernie Pine, known as "the reluctant ghost-hunter".
 An excerpt of an intended novel featuring Pine, Abracadabra, appeared in Bloodsongs 2 (1994).
 Retitled The Devil and the Deep Blue Sea, the novel was published by Cooperative Press in 2013.

-Another continuing character in his work is the Lesbian "trained killer for the state" Cy De Gerch, the heroine of his novel Presumed Dead and the collection Thirty Minutes for New Hell.
+Another continuing character in his work is the lesbian "trained killer for the state" Cy De Gerch, the heroine of his novel Presumed Dead and the collection Thirty Minutes for New Hell.

 Some of Kennett's work is science fiction, but some of his science fiction stories feature ghosts, thus his work crosses genre boundaries that are often kept separate.

-Kennett was an early contributor to The Australian Horror and Fantasy Magazine and also had stories published in its successor Terror Australis and the anthology Terror Australis: Best Australian Horror.
+Kennett was an early contributor to The Australian Horror and Fantasy Magazine and also had stories published in its successor Terror Australis and the anthology Terror Australis: The Best of Australian Horror.
 Several stories by Kennett including "Out of the Storm", his story from the Terror Australis anthology, have been produced as audio productions at The Dunesteef Audio Fiction Magazine:

 He has collaborated on occasion with other Australian writers of horror, for instance Barry Radburn, Paul Collins and Bryce J. Stevens.

-The St James Guide to Horror, Ghost and Gothic Writers points out that Kennett is "really the one Australian writer to have produced a substantial body of work in the ghost-story field" - while Rob Hood and Terry Dowling have also produced significant quantities of ghost stories, Kennett's concentration on the genre makes him the leading specialist in Australia.
+The St James Guide to Horror, Ghost and Gothic Writers points out that Kennett is "really the one Australian writer to have produced a substantial body of work in the ghost-story field" – while Rob Hood and Terry Dowling have also produced significant quantities of ghost stories, Kennett's concentration on the genre makes him the leading specialist in Australia.